stats385/stats385.github.io/README.md

-# Theories of Deep Learning
+# Analyses of Deep Learning

-The spectacular recent successes of deep learning are purely empirical.
-Nevertheless intellectuals always try to explain important developments theoretically.
-In this literature course we will review recent work of Burna and Mallat, Mhaskar and Poggio, Papyan and Elad, Bolsckei and co-authors, Baraniuk and co-authors, and others, seeking to build theoretical frameworks deriving deep networks as consequences.
-After initial background lectures, we will have some of the authors presenting lectures on specific papers.
-This course meets once weekly.
+Deep learning is a transformative technology that has delivered impressive improvements in image classification and speech recognition.
+Many researchers are trying to better understand how to improve prediction performance and also how to improve training methods.
+Some researchers use experimental techniques; others use theoretical approaches.
+In this course we will review both experimental and theoretical analyses of deep learning.
+We will have 8-10 guest lecturers as well as graded projects for those who take the course for credit.